webpack/webpack.js.org/content/concepts/index.md

 > "Hey webpack compiler, when you come across a path that resolves to a '.js' or '.jsx' file inside of a `require()`/`import` statement, **use** the `babel-loader` to transform it before you add it to the bundle".

 W> It is important to remember when defining rules in your webpack config, you are defining them under `module.rules`, and not `rules`.
-But webpack will yell at you when doing this incorrectly.
+However webpack will yell at you when doing this incorrectly.

 There are more specific properties to define on loaders that we haven't yet covered.